 Instructor: Loretta Kelley

-4 PM, Friday / Location TBD
+4 PM, Friday / Location: Room H150 (UMD)

 Loretta will be teaching an “all-levels” class in traditional Hardanger fiddle.
 If you have had any prior experience playing folk music on the violin you are welcome to join.
 Loretta will be exploring the intricacies of bowing, rhythm and tone production, using simpler tunes as examples.
 If you do not have a Hardanger fiddle but have a violin you are welcome to sit in; Loretta will have a couple of “violin capos” to enable violinists to play along without needing to retune their violins.